amalgama-llc/supply-chain-tutorial-part-4/README.md

 This response contains the general statistics collected after the simulation is finished: the service level (between 0 and 1), total transportation expenses, and the expenses-to-SL ratio that shows how much money is spent per one percent of the service level.

-Try other scenarios from the 'scenarios' folder, or create your own scenarios using the sample ones.
+Try other scenarios from the 'src/main/resources/scenarios' folder, or create your own scenarios using the sample ones.

 You can set up your own modeling conditions and see how it affects the simulation results:
 - the road network (nodes and arcs),
 - the set of warehouses and stores,
-- the number of trucks and the speed of each truck,
+- the set of trucks,
 - average interval between the generated transportation requests,
 - and maximum delivery time (belated deliveries are not cancelled, but they reduce the service level).